Wildlife Management Area Regulations

 Boat Ramp Maintenance Permit

-Any vehicle used to transport or launch a vessel or water conveyance on the following WMAs must have affixed to the lower corner of the driver’s side rear window a boat ramp maintenance permit, or a photocopy of a valid hunting, fishing or trapping license.
-Be sure your Conservation ID number is clearly displayed; all other personal information may be blacked out for reasons of privacy.
-The boat ramp maintenance permit fee is $15, available from a license agent or at Fish and Wildlife’s Internet sales site.
+Any vehicle used to transport or launch a vessel or water conveyance on the following WMAs must have affixed to the lower corner of the driver’s side rear window a Boat Ramp Maintenance Permit (for the waterbodies listed below), or a photocopy of a valid hunting, fishing or trapping license with your Conservation ID number clearly displayed.
+For privacy, all other personal information may be blacked out.
+The boat ramp maintenance permit fee is $15, available from license agents or at Fish and Wildlife’s Internet sales site.
 For more information see: NJFishandWildlife.com/wmaregs.htm.

-Persons 70 years and older are not required to obtain a boat ramp maintenance permit and need no license, but must affix to their window proof of age, such as a former license displaying your date of birth.
+Persons 70 years and older do not need a boat ramp maintenance permit or a license, but must affix to their window proof of age, such as a former license displaying your date of birth.

 All dogs must be properly licensed.
 Dogs may be exercised or trained on any WMA from Sept.
 1 to April 30.

-Additional regulations involve the release of game birds for training, the use of pigeons, the use of firearms, frozen game birds, the use of call back pens and the release of fox, raccoon, rabbit and hare.
+Any person releasing partridge or pheasant for dog training must have a game bird receipt in their possession.
+Additional regulations involving the use of pigeons, the use of firearms, frozen game birds, the use of call-back pens and the release of fox, raccoon, rabbit and hare apply.
+For a link to maps showing the dog training areas on these select WMAs, go to www.NJFishandWildlife.com/dogtrain.htm.
 For more information call (609) 984-0547.

 A permit to conduct a field trial on a wildlife management area may be obtained by contacting Fish and Wildlife at (609) 259-2132.

 Horseback riding is allowed on designated WMAs only by permit from the Division of Fish and Wildlife.
-Apply online at www.NJ.WildlifeLicense.com.
+Permits available online at www.NJ.WildlifeLicense.com.
 Horseback riding permits should be displayed on outer clothing while riding.
-For more information on horseback riding permits, call (609) 259-2132.
+For more information on horseback riding group permits, call (609) 259-2132.

-The restriction prohibiting firearm hunting on wildlife management areas on the day prior to the opening of the regular small game season for pheasants and quail is rescinded.
-Pheasants are stocked after dark, precluding interaction between Fish and Wildlife personnel and hunters or the chance of prematurely harvesting a pheasant before the season opens.
+Firearm hunting on wildlife management areas on the day prior to the opening of the regular small game season for pheasants and quail is allowed.

 The quail season is closed statewide with the exception of the Peaslee and Greenwood WMAs.
-See Pheasants, Small Game Hunting.
+See Areas Open to Quail Hunting, Small Game Hunting Regulations.

 It is legal to use a .22 caliber rifle and .22 caliber rimfire short cartridges for hunting raccoon and opossum and for dispatching trapped animals other than muskrat on WMAs.

-For coyote and fox hunting: the use of .17 and .22 caliber rimfire or .17 through .25 caliber centerfire rifle ammo is allowed on WMAs.
-See Coyote/Fox ammo chart on Small Game Hunting for additional restrictions.
+For coyote and fox hunting: the use of .177 and .22 caliber rimfire or .177 through .25 caliber centerfire rifle ammo is allowed on WMAs.
+See Coyote/Fox ammo chart on Small Game Hunting Regulations for additional restrictions.

 Rifles, including muzzleloading rifles, may not be used to hunt woodchucks on WMAs.